 A common theme among incoming college students, and even those who are already in college, is that they have no idea what they want to do with the rest of their lives.
 How many high school aged students are ready to pick a major and have a future career path in mind?
 The answer is not very many.
 Many students may only be thinking about ideas for future jobs and the college experience.

 Even after deciding on a major or having a potential career field in mind, like business, healthcare, or political science, there are still so many options for what you can do with that major after you graduate.

-There are many ways to help determine what your future career should be.
+There are many ways to help declare a major or specific career.
 It's all about finding educational resources and putting yourself out there.
-Here are a few things you can do to help decide on your future career.
+Here are a few things you can do to help you decide on your future career.

-- Research: Do research about careers in your degree, and see what type of job sparks your interest.
-There are many ways you can do research, just talk to your college advisor, look online, or talk to a professor!
+Do research about careers in your degree, and see what type of job sparks your interest.
+There are many different ways you can explore and research various career paths.
+Talk to a professor, college advisor, or research online to look into any particular field of study.
 There are many websites dedicated specifically to the purpose of researching careers, such as My Next Move, MyMajors, and MyPlan.

-Don’t be afraid to try new things if you are unsatisfied with your current career choice, it is never too late to change your mind.
-It may seem like an inconvenience at the time, but in the long run, will be worth the time.
+Never be afraid to try something new if you aren’t satisfied with your current career choice, it is never too late to change your mind.
+It may seem like an inconvenience at the time, but in the long run, it will be worth the time.